olga-sorokoletova/NLP/README.md

 # Natural Language Processing

-This is the repository of the project proposed for the course of *Natural Language Processing*.
+This is the repository of the assignments proposed for the course of *Natural Language Processing*.

 It contains two large homeworks written in Python:
 1. **Homework 1:** Word-in-Context Disambiguation;